 We believe that effective internal communication is vital to achieving our business objectives and that communication and consultation strengthen the relationship between management and employees.
 We promote a transparent and open way of working, and are committed to developing and improving the effectiveness of any communication and consultation processes.

 The appropriate method of communication and/or consultation will be decided by the Company dependent upon the nature of the topic involved.
 Communication and consultations may take various forms that include, but are not limited to:

 More information about our communication with shareholders can be found in our Annual Report

 At the date of this report, our Board comprises the Chairman, the Group Chief Executive, the Group Finance Director and five non-executive directors, four of whom are independent.

 The Board have a range of business, financial and international skills and experience.
 They represent the views and demands of all stakeholder groups and give valuable insights into economic, social and environmental issues due to their roles in other businesses and industries.

-During 2016, no Non-Executive Director had served on the Board for more than nine years from the date of their first election, with the range between two years and seven and a half years.
-During 2016, there were seven males on the Board and two females.
+During 2017, no independent Non-Executive Director had served on the Board for more than nine years from the date of their first election, with the range between three years and eight and a half years.
+During 2017, there were six males on the Board and two females.

 Further information about our Board of Directors can be found in our Annual Report.

 Our Chairman is a non-executive director.
 The Chairman was independent on her appointment in 2015 but, as Chairman, is not classified as independent.